xdrip/xdrip_docs/docs/use/loadsavesettings.md

 <img src="../images/M-S-LSSd.png" style="zoom:75%;" />

-Exported settings contain private information, once transfered to another phone or a safe location you might want to delete the backup.
+Exported settings contain private information, once transferred to another phone or a safe location you might want to delete the backup.

 </br>